Are there risks with ketamine treatment?

 A low dosage of ketamine is used to treat depression, making the treatments very safe.
 During the treatment, we monitor blood pressure, heart rate and other vitals to ensure patient safety.

 How long does treatment take?

-Each infusion takes about an hour.
+Each infusion takes about 40 - 60 minutes; the entire appointment lasts approximately 1.5 hours.
 Most patients need six infusions over two - three weeks for optimal results.
 After that, occasional infusions can be administered as needed.